spacetelescope/webbpsf/docs/performance.rst

    >>> poppy.conf.use_multiprocessing = True
    >>> poppy.conf.use_fftw = False

-One caveat with running multiple processes is that, for large oversampling factors the memory demands can become substantial.
-For instance a 1024-pixel-across pupil with oversampling = 4 results in arrays that are 256 MB each.
+One caveat with running multiple processes is that the memory demands can become substantial for large oversampling factors.
+For instance, a 1024-pixel-across pupil with ``oversampling=4`` results in arrays that are 256 MB each.
 Several such arrays are needed in memory per calculation, with peak memory utilization reaching ~ 1 GB per process for ``oversampling=4`` and over 4 GB per process for ``oversamping=8``.

-Thus for highly multiprocessor machines such as a 16-core computer it's not likely to work well to attempt to run 1 process per core since that would require more RAM than is available.
+Thus, if running on a 16-core computer, ensure at least 32 GB of RAM are available before using one process per core.
+If you are constrained by the amount of RAM available, you may experience better performance using fewer processes than the number of processor cores in your computer.

-WebbPSF attempts to automatically choose a number of processes based on available CPUs and free memory that will optimize computation speed without exhausting available RAM.
+By default, WebbPSF attempts to automatically choose a number of processes based on available CPUs and free memory that will optimize computation speed without exhausting available RAM.
 This is implemented in the function :py:func:`poppy.utils.estimate_optimal_nprocesses`.

 If desired, the number of processes can be explicitly specified::